Bacterial diseases: Introduction

 Bacterial diseases: Symptoms

 Symptoms of bacterial diseases vary depending on the type of bacterial infection and the area of the body that is infected.
 The symptoms of bacterial diseases can also resemble symptoms of other diseases, such as colitis, influenza and other viral infections.
-The classic symptom of a bacterial infection is fever, although not all people with a bacterial infection will have ...more symptoms »
+The classic symptom of a bacterial infection is fever, although not all people with a bacterial infection will have a fever. ...more symptoms »

 Bacterial diseases: Treatments